 The interim financial statements are presented in Canadian dollars unless otherwise noted.
-The interim financial statements include the accounts of the Company, its wholly owned subsidiaries, Inca One Metals Peru S.A. ("IO Metals"), Dynasty One S.A. ("Dynasty One"), Chala One S.A.C. ("Chala One"), and during the year ended April 30, 2014 Minera Huaquillas SAC ("Minera"), a private company incorporated in Peru.
-Although Minera was not a subsidiary of the Company, the Company consolidated 100% of its operations during the year ended April 30, 2014 as the Company had effective control and therefore the right to obtain the majority of the benefits and were exposed to the risks of the activities of Minera.
-The investment in Minera was fully impaired as of April 30, 2014.
+The interim financial statements include the accounts of the Company, its wholly owned subsidiaries, Inca One Metals Peru S.A. ("IO Metals"), Dynasty One S.A. ("Dynasty One"), and Chala One S.A.C. ("Chala One").

-Control is achieved when the Company is exposed to, or has rights, to variable returns from its involvement with an entity and has the ability to affect those returns through its power over the entity.
+Control is achieved when the Company is exposed to, or has rights to, variable returns from its involvement with an entity and has the ability to affect those returns through its power over the entity.
 Subsidiaries are fully consolidated from the date on which control is obtained and continue to be consolidated until the date that such control ceases.
 Intercompany balances, transactions and unrealized intercompany gains and losses are eliminated upon consolidation.